Comparison does not make us better… (with very few exceptions which I will unpack below)

 Research has shown that the Emotional Exhaustion component of Burnout (Cynicism and Sense of Ineffectiveness/Lack of accomplishment are the other two components) is impacted by the direction of the comparison (upward comparison was related to health complaints and burnout) as well as how much control or autonomy the employee perceives having.

-Nurses in a similar study demonstrated that their emotional response to either an upward or downward comparison directly impacted their reported burnout.
+Nurses in a research study demonstrated that their emotional response to either an upward or downward comparison directly impacted their reported burnout.

 - Comparison to others whom we perceive as better/having more OR to others whom we perceive as worse off/having less often negatively impacts our sense of self and well-being.